mattheww/gomill/gomill_docs/sgf.rst

 The :meth:`Tree_node.get_raw` and :meth:`Tree_node.set_raw` methods use the raw property encoding.

-When an |sgf| game is loaded from a file, the raw property encoding is normally the original file encoding.
+When an |sgf| game is loaded from a file, the raw property encoding is the original file encoding (unless overridden).
 Improperly encoded property values will not be detected until they are accessed (:meth:`~Tree_node.get` will raise :exc:`ValueError`; use :meth:`~Tree_node.get_raw` to retrieve the actual bytes).

+.. _transcoding:

+.. rubric:: Transcoding

-When an |sgf| game is serialised to a string, the raw property encoding is used.
+When an |sgf| game is serialised to a string, the encoding represented by the ``CA`` root property is used.
+This :dfn:`target encoding` will be the same as the raw property encoding unless ``CA`` has been changed since the :class:`.Sgf_game` was created.

-:class:`.Sgf_game` enforces the constraint that the ``CA`` root property corresponds to the raw property encoding (if the encoding is ``ISO-8859-1``, then the property may be absent).
+When the raw property encoding and the target encoding match, the raw property values are included unchanged in the output (even if they are improperly encoded.)

+Otherwise, if any raw property value is improperly encoded, :exc:`UnicodeDecodeError` is raised, and if any property value can't be represented in the target encoding, :exc:`UnicodeEncodeError` is raised.

+If the target encoding doesn't identify a Python codec, :exc:`ValueError` is raised.
+The behaviour of :meth:`~Sgf_game.serialise` is unspecified if the target encoding isn't ASCII-compatible (eg, UTF-16).

 .. _parsing_details: